gauravmscIT/A_Random_Quote_Generator-v1/README.md

 # Techdegree_project_unit1: A_Random_Quote_Generator-v1

-A Random Quote Generator which generates and print a random quote on the webpage everytinme
+A Random Quote Generator which generates and print a random quote on the webpage everytime
 - The button 'Show another quote' is clicked or
 - Every 20 seconds